Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Bivariate DeepKriging

+The choice of cross-covariance functions in cokriging prediction plays a vital role in capturing the spatial dependence among locations and also among variables for multivariate data.

-Among existing models, multivariate Mat\'ern cross-covariance function \citep{apanasovich2012valid} is one of the most popular class of Mat\'ern covariance function.
-The flexible Mat\'ern covariance function can be defined as.
+Among existing models, the multivariate Mat\'ern cross-covariance function \citep{apanasovich2012valid} is one of the most popular classes of Mat\'ern covariance function.
+The parsimonious Mat\'ern covariance function can be defined as